Vryburg history

 In the beginning:

 In 1882 a group of Boer settlers declared the Republic of Stellaland and designated the town of Vryburg as its capital.
-Some semblance of a settlement existed prior to this pronouncement.
-The Vryburg area at the time covered a vast swathe of land, including, Hartswater, Taung, Pudimoe and Kuruman.
-A year later, the Republics of Stellaland and neighboring Goshen were amalgamated to form the United States of Stellaland.
-The capital of Goshen was Rooigrond, near to Mafikeng.
+Some semblances of a settlement existed before this pronouncement.
+The Vryburg area at the time covered a vast swathe of land, including, Hartswater (also called Pokwane), Taung, Pudimoe and Kuruman.
+A year later, the Republic of Stellaland and the neighboring State of Goshen were amalgamated to form the United States of Stellaland.
+The capital of Goshen was Rooigrond, near Mafikeng.

-By December 1884, the British dispatched a military force under Sir Charles Warren to bring an end to the republic and contain the ambitions of the unruly frontiersmen.
+By December 1884, the British dispatched a military force under Sir Charles Warren to end the republic and contain the ambitions of the unruly frontiersmen.
 Crucially, two Jews joined that party and ended up making Vryburg their home.
-They were of course Samson Solomon and Charles Sonnenberg, who traded as Solomon and Company.
-By 1885 the two territories were fused into British Bechuanaland.
-By 1886 the railway line from the Cape had reached Kimberley and Vryburg.
-The rail connection was a great boost for the local economy and produce from Vryburg now nourished the growing population of Kimberley, and the rest of the Cape and the goldfields with greater ease.
+They were of Samson Solomon and Charles Sonnenberg, who then began to trade as Solomon and Company.
+It seems they were not the first Jews to reach and it appears the Isaacs family were already in town.
+By 1885 the two territories were fused into British Bechuanaland and by 1886 the railway line from the Cape had reached Kimberley and then Vryburg.
+The rail connection was a great boost for the local economy and produce from Vryburg now nourished the growing population of Kimberley, and the rest of the Cape as well as the Transvaal goldfields with greater ease.
 Lieutenant Colonel Marshall Hole explains the transformative nature of the railway line on Mafikeng, using Vryburg as a reference:

 "Mafeking in 1893 was, like Vryburg four years earlier, an uninteresting frontier settlement consisting mainly of corrugated iron stores round the regulation market square.
 It enjoyed a certain importance owing to its proximity to the Transvaal border (on which account it was the headquarters of a considerable body of mounted police), and it was the most advanced depot for the north, and the point where hunters, traders, and prospecting parties fitted out their expeditions for the far interior...
 Still, the prospect of a railway created a temporary bustle, and storekeepers and hotel proprietors began to arrive, while township plots, as well as farms along the line, were eagerly snapped up by speculators."
 (Marshall-Hole, 1923)

-One of the main products that Vryburg and Solomon's Stores supplied to Kimberley was firewood, which according to Max Sonnenberg “was badly needed by De Beers at Kimberley.”
-Sonnenberg recounts that two trainloads a day were sent to Kimberley, The plentiful trees of the district were depleted.
+One of the main products that Vryburg and Solomon's Stores supplied to Kimberley was firewood.
+According to Max Sonnenberg, this product “was badly needed by De Beers at Kimberley.”
+Sonnenberg recounts that two trainloads a day were sent to Kimberley.
+The plentiful trees of the district were depleted.

 Depicting the town in his autobiography, The Way I Saw It (1957), Max Sonnenberg notes, “Vryburg, we found, was one of the most important jumping off points for the Interior, the headquarters from which one line of coaches set out for Rhodesia and the other for the Rand.”
 Sonnenberg’s (pp. 26-27) moniker for Vryburg was “the Suez Canal to the Interior.”
 As already noted, in 1893, the railway extended northwards, connecting Vryburg to Mafikeng, Gabarone and Francistown and then Bulawayo.

-The Vryburg story, both general and Jewish, is thus inextricably linked to that of Kimberley.
+The Vryburg story, both general and Jewish, is thus inextricably linked to that of Kimberley and northward Imperial expansion.
 Max Sonnenberg adds, “one of Rhode’s main arguments in favor of building a railway through Bechuanaland was that it would be easier to bring firewood to the mines.”

 The extended railway led to a decade of growth for the town and district.
 Max Sonnenberg's autobiography (p.
 29) elucidates the importance for the local economy: "The position of Vryburg at the railway terminus gave it a new importance when, with the opening up of Rhodesia, the railway to Bulawayo was begun.
 Indeed, until the direct lines to the Cape.
 Natal and Lourenco Marques allowed a new rail approach to Johannesburg, Vryburg remained outstanding as an entrepot, and Solomon & Co. continued to flourish."